docsforadobe/illustrator-scripting-guide/docs/scriptingJavascript/yourFirstScript.rst

 example, you create a new Illustrator document, then add a text frame containing this message.
 Follow these steps:

-For information on locating the ExtendScript Toolkit, see “Viewing the JavaScript object model” on page 9.
+For information on locating the ExtendScript Toolkit, see :ref:`introduction/viewingTheObjectModel/javascript`.

 1. Using any text editor (including Adobe^ InDesign® or the ESTK), enter the following text::